AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 #### 2.2  CUDA and cuDNN compatible versions

-Since the model is implemented in Tensorflow, you need to install the versions of CUDA and cuDNN that are compatible with the version of Tensorflow you are using.
+Since we are setting up an enviroment for GPU use in Tensorflow, you need to install the versions of CUDA and cuDNN that are compatible with the version of Tensorflow you are using.
 For more information, visit the [Tensorflow versions compatibility](https://www.tensorflow.org/install/source?hl=es#gpu).
 For this project, since we are using Tensorflow 2.16.1, we need to install CUDA 12.3 and cuDNN 8.9, todo do so, just execute the following commands:

 ```bash
     # Install CUDA 12.3